What is the SBAP?

 The SBAP is supported by four representative from each family of schools in the North Ashfield area.
 These are all head teachers and meet termly to plan new initiatives and agree ways of working

 Requests for support are discussed at the SBAP panel, who meet monthly.
-This panel has representatives from educational Psychology, Family SENCo, the Family Service, Primary Social and Emotional Development team, SBAP and Behaviour and attendance Officer.
+This panel has representatives from Educational Psychology, Family SENCo, the Family Service, Social Emotional Mental Health Team, SBAP and Behaviour and Attendance Officer.

 The SBAP team itself has three members: